jenineharris/foundation-biostat-2021/README.md

 *The final project is worth 50% of your course grade and should include the following: (DUE before class December 10)*

-* Everything from checkpoints with revisions based on the feedback you received from Dr. Harris and your classmates
+* Everything from checkpoints 1 and 2 with revisions based on the feedback you received from Dr. Harris and your classmates
 * Additional text and code added to your R-Markdown file that:
     + Selects appropriate bivariate tests for each of the predictor variables with the outcome variable based on data type and assumption checking
         + Include code for all assumption checking in the file and some explanation of whether and why each assumption was met or unmet